turbodog/puppetenterprise-qsg/README.md

 * By default, master and agent will both be built from `centos-65-x64-vbox436-nocm`.
 If you want a different OS, you can set this on the `config.vm.box` line in `Vagrantfile`
 * Master ip address is 192.168.0.2
 * Agent ip address is 192.168.0.3
-* Port 3000 for the Higgs installer web UI and port 4443 for the PE console are automatically forwarded to localhost
+* Port 3000 for the Puppet Enterprise installer web UI and port 4443 for the PE console are automatically forwarded to localhost